Sarah Godlewski: 2022 U.S. Senate election

 On April 14, 2021, Godlewski announced that she would run for United States Senate in the 2022 election.
 She was endorsed by EMILY's List, a Democratic political action committee (PAC) that seeks to elect pro-choice women.

 Godlewski's investments in 14 pharmaceutical companies drew scrutiny from a reporter at the Milwaukee Journal Sentinel due to her attacks on big pharma in advertisements for her Senate run.
 Godlewski's campaign responded that the stocks had all been sold by early 2022 and she had not been involved in routine investment management.

 Godlewski dropped out of the race in July 2022 prior to the August 2022 Democratic primary and endorsed Lieutenant Governor Mandela Barnes.
 By the time she dropped out of the Senate race, it was too late to file to run for re-election as treasurer, and Godlewski's term in office expired in January 2023.

-Wisconsin secretary of state
+Wisconsin secretary of state (2023–present)

-In a surprise announcement on March 17, 2023, Governor Tony Evers revealed that the recently re-elected secretary of state, Doug La Follette, would retire after forty years in office.
+In a surprise announcement on March 17, 2023, Governor Tony Evers revealed that the recently re-elected secretary of state, Doug La Follette, would retire after 40 years in office.
 Evers then said that he would immediately appoint Godlewski to serve out the remainder of La Follette's four-year term, expiring January 2027.

+2026 Wisconsin lieutenant governor election

+In July 2025, Godlewski announced her candidacy for lieutenant governor of Wisconsin in the 2026 election.